bkaewell/micro-services/ip_upload/README.md

 ```
 ## **🛠 Deployment & Testing**

 **- Production Deployment:** Use Docker Compose for consistency
 **- Run Tests:**

 ```bash
 pytest tests/
 ```

 ## **🔄 Cron Job**
 The `cron/` directory is reserved for scheduled tasks.
-Configure and integrate cron jobs as needed for automated operations.
+Configure and integrate cron jobs as needed for automated operations

 ## **📂 Repository Overview**
 ```